inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 	"If an artist is ben, none shall pay fines for it.
 If an artist is wounded, one such who goes with hurdie-gurdie or travels with fiddle or drum, then the people shall take a wild heifer and bring it out on the hillside.
-Then they shall shave off all hair from the heifer's tail, and grease the tail.
+Then they shall shave off all h from the heifer's tail, and grease the tail.
 Then the artist shall be given newly greased shoes.
 Then he shall take hold of the heifer's tail, and a man shall strike it with a sharp whip.
 If he can hold her, he